Peak clickbait has probably passed us by, but many publishers – especially those purporting to be news websites – are still using it to major effect.

 Fear of Missing Out (FOMO)

-FOMO underpins virtually all today’s successful social networks and apps.
+FOMO underpins virtually all of today’s successful social networks and apps.

 Social media in particular works by creating a self-reinforcing feedback loop where little hits of dopamine, the pleasure hormone, arise from quick interactions like checking your notifications.